 I hate to throw out food.
 It has just gotten too dear to fool around with!

 Before Christmas and New Year's we purchase all kinds of groceries and goodies.
-We bake and cook - sometimes a little too much in anticipation of guests, and just in the spirit of abundance that Christmas represents.
-Hopefully, you have been freezing all your left-overs along the way - especially the best cuts of turkey!
+We bake and cook - sometimes a little too much in anticipation of guests (Note: 2020-not this year of course!), and just in the spirit of abundance that the Yule Season represents.
+Hopefully, you have been freezing all your leftovers along the way - especially those best cuts of turkey.

 What's in your fridge?

-Do take a good look on each and every shelf.
+Take a good look on each and every shelf.
 Push everything aside so you know what is really in there.
 Remove all spoiled food and compost it, wrap up for the "green bin" (if your city provides that kind of recycling service) or toss out.
-Don't forget to recycle all those plastic, glass or metal containers .... if you haven't been using your very own covered dishes that is!
+Don't forget to reuse all those plastic, glass or metal containers ... if you haven't been using your very own covered dishes that is!

 ~ Post-Christmas Dinner Plans ~

-Various kinds of cheeses from cheese platters, sour cream left-over from home-made dips =
+Various kinds of cheeses from cheese platters, sour cream, homemade dips =

 "Put-It-All-Together" Macaroni & Cheese